jaxsonpd/RTOS-Fitness-Monitor/docs/RTOS-implementation.md

 ## Task Breakdown

-### Input Manager Task

 The input manager task handles the debouncing of all GPIO and then sends this information to the input queue.
 The input manager is purely a producer it doesn't receive information from any other tasks.
 This task is located in [input_manager.c](../target/src/input_manager.c).

-### Potentiometer Manager Task

 The potentiometer task handles the adc polling for the potentiometer on the orbit board.
 This task does not affect the value simply saves it to the mutex locked variable.
 This task does not receive information from any other tasks.
 This task is located in [pot_manager.c](../target/src/pot_manager.c).

-### Device/Display Manager Task

 The device manager tasks handles the storage of device information and displaying the various screens that make up the GUI of the device.
 This is the largest task in the firmware and contains the state machine that controls all of the devices features.
 This task get data from the three other tasks through their respective communications modules.
 This task is located in [device_manager.c](../target/src/device_manager.c)

-### Step Counter Manager Task

 The step counter task handles the counting of steps using a custom algorithm.
 This thread saves the step count value to the mutex locked communication module.
 This task is located in [step_counter_manager.c](../target/src/step_counter_manager.c)

 ## Inter Task Communication

 The tasks communicate through a mixture of queues and mutexes to allow for the asynchronous nature of the firmware.
 Each of these methods is located in its own module with a single getter and setter to ensure that deadlock doesn't occur.
 An overview of the interfaces for the comms modules can be seen in the following image:
 ![Comms Module UML diagrams](./images/comms-umls.svg)

 ### Input Queue